Granddave/kostal-dataexporter/README.md

 [dashboard-influxdb2.json](dashboard-influxdb2.json) to use it in your Grafana instance.

+## Data import

+Data from the log file exported via the Kostal web interface can be imported with the `data-importer.py` script.
+This can be useful for the initial setup.

+Set the environment variables for InfluxDB2 specified in the setup section above and pass the downloaded log file like so `./data-importer.py ~/Downloads/LogData.dat`

+### Caveats

+* Only InfluxDB2 is currently supported
+* The sample interval and metric count is quite low

 ## A note on compatability

 This is just a quick-and-dirty script to grab to content of the REST-API